Ad Standards sometimes receives complaints about advertising that may be regarded as “political”.

 - The Australian Electoral Commission (AEC) – the AEC has responsibility for the regulation of election advertising under the Commonwealth Electoral Act.
 The AEC’s role includes ensuring that electoral advertisements are properly authorised so that electors can know who is responsible for the statements contained in them.
 The AEC has no role or responsibility in deciding whether political messages published or broadcast in relation to a federal election are true or untrue.
 The AEC has published an Electoral Backgrounder on Electoral Advertising, available on its website.

 - The relevant State/Territory Electoral Commission – the State/Territory Electoral Commissions are responsible for matters including authorisation of election advertising.

-Complainants should be aware that the ASB is an industry funded body.
-It is inappropriate for the ASB to assume jurisdiction over the content of political advertising in the absence of Government support for such advertising to be regulated.
+Complainants should be aware that Ad Standards is an industry funded body.
+It is inappropriate for Ad Standards to assume jurisdiction over the content of political advertising in the absence of Government support for such advertising to be regulated.